 As treatment is tailored to suit individual patients, it is safe for use in both general and paediatric dentistry.
 Although we explain treatments to children in ways they can understand, they may still struggle to understand the need to stay calm and still.
 Of course, some dental procedures can also be uncomfortable.
-This is where having the capabilities for sleep dentistry at Sleep Dentistry Melbourne can be beneficial; it can help smooth the path of paediatric dentistry treatments.
+This is where having the capabilities for sleep dentistry at Sleep Dentistry Melbourne can be beneficial; it can help smooth the path of dentistry treatments for children.

 - Make sure your anaesthetist is aware of any pre-existing medical conditions or medications you may be taking

-- Fast for 6 hours before your procedure (this includes refraining from water)
+- Fast for 6-8 ( possibly more, make sure to ask your dentist) hours before your procedure (this includes refraining from water)